 Four elements must be shown in order for the State to successfully prove a conviction:

 Our criminal defense attorneys understand how to defend robbery cases.
 We’ve worked on robbery of a financial institution cases, so we’re familiar with the issues commonly involved in these cases.
 We want to win cases, and we want to win yours.
-Attorneys Meyer and Van Severen have both won jury trials, and have both had successful plea negotiations.
+Our criminal defense attorneys have won jury trials, and have both had successful plea negotiations.
 No matter your goal in your criminal case, we’ve likely worked on a similar situation before.
 Our attorneys believe you should hire the best criminal defense in Wisconsin.
-Contact Meyer Van Severen, S.C. at (414) 270-0202 to discuss your case today.
+Contact Van Severen Law Office at (414) 270-0202 to discuss your case today.